Maximkaaa/galileo/wasm_examples/raster_tiles/README.md

 wasm-pack build --release galileo
 ```

-Make sure that you use `wasm-opt` of version heigher than 119.
+Make sure that you use `wasm-opt` of version higher than 119.

 After the package is created, use `npm` and `webpack` to build and run the example: